 The goals of the study are to explore the types of authentic videos which are suitable for Speaking III, to discuss the implementation procedure in class, and to design a module of teaching Speaking III which is completed with authentic videos.
-The study is a part of Research and Development.
+The research is Research and Development research.